Nikooei-SPH-2019/Nikooei-Data/README.md

 -	For adjustment of slip velocity of granular materials along the walls, change the "Ls" parameter in “projection.cpp” C++ source file.

-Note:
-A folder named "Solver" inside the working directory should be created with a folder named "boost" inside it.
+- A folder named "Solver" inside the working directory should be created with a folder named "boost" inside it.
  Please make sure that "boost" folder of the MTL4 solver (http://old.simunova.com/en/node/189) replaces the existing empty "boost" folder.